 The sampling rate while in freedive mode is 4 samples per second to accurately and rapidly track your dive.
 Furthermore, its ascent and descent rate is displayed in feet per second (fps) or meters per second (mps) instead of per minute.

 You can also set custom “Freedive Sets” which are alarms that trigger when certain conditions are met.
 By default, there are three presets: deep, pool, and repetitive.

 The Teric also functions as a wrist watch outside of diving.
 It even has a dedicated Watch mode which is automatically activated after 15 minutes out of the water.
+The watch mode adds a lot of versatility to how you can wear the device.
 You can choose between three watch faces: digital, analog, and orbits.
 You can also customize the color combinations for over 100 possible configurations.

 When Watch Mode is active, users get access to the Watch Tools.
 These are a set of features that provide all of the basic watch functions you’d expect a watch to have, such as Alarms, Timer, Stopwatch, different watch faces, and a Flashlight.
 You can also select between a 12-hour or 24-hour time format.

 You can set two independent alarms with an adjustable snooze duration.
 Both alarms can be scheduled to activate at various times, such as once a day, everyday, only on weekdays, or only on weekends.
 The Watch Mode alarms do not trigger the same notification settings as Dive Mode alerts so as not to distract you on a dive.

 The Teric’s timer can count down for a maximum of 10 hours, and will run even in the background.
 Once the count finishes, a DONE notification will pop up even if the watch has been turned off.